oyamauchi/oyamauchi.github.io/debugging-stories/return-value.md

 A return value was disappearing.

-There was one function that was returning a value; let's say it was 123.
-I printf'ed the return value right before returning to make sure it was correct.
+There was one function that was returning a specific value, but the caller of that function appeared to be getting a different value.

-But the caller of that function wasn't seeing 123.
-I printf'ed the received return value immediately after the call, and it was something else.
+Furthermore, when I put in `printf` calls around the return and the call, the bug usually went away.
+It took a lot of trial and error to find a combination of debugging statements that proved there really was a mismatch.

+Even worse, this only happened in optimized builds.
+In debug builds, no matter what I did, the bug didn't repro.

 ## Code